- Computers & Software»

 - Computer Hardware

-Symptoms of Hard Disk Failure and Data Protection Strategies
+Symptoms of Hard Disk Drive Failure and Data Protection Strategies

 The disk drive is perhaps the most important component in your computer simply because it is where all your precious data and memory are stored.
 Damage to the hard disk usually means lost data and most importantly lost memories, especially if it is where you backed up precious photos and music.